amyzyck/AmyZyck_Notebook/_posts/2021-04-26-Narragansett-Bay-Adult-Oyster-DNA-Sonication-with-50-new-samples.md

 projects: [Narragansett Bay]
 ---

+### Sonication of oyster DNA samples for shearing to 150 bp

 DNA extraction was previously performed on 50 oysters collected from 5 sites in Narragansett Bay.

 ### Sonication